QuantConnect/Documentation/v2/our-platform/api-reference/file-management.rst

 Project Files Response Object
 -----------------------------

-File management API calls return a Project Files Response object, which contains information about one or more files from a project.
+Project Files Response object contains information about one or more files from a project return in an array format.

 Attributes
 ==========